Salim-Shady/WhatsappAnalysis/README.md

-#WhatsApp Chat Analyzer
+# WhatsApp Chat Analyzer
-The following webapp takes in the exported chats from WhatsApp and then does a statistical analysis of the said chat
+The following webapp takes in the exported chats from WhatsApp and then does a statistical analysis of the uploaded chat